aidanbudd/course_EMBO_at_TGAC_PPI_Sep2015/trainingMaterial/tobyGibson/MSA_Jalview.md

 -   which residues are assigned similar colours?
 -   which residues are assigned different colours?
 -   in which situations are residues left uncoloured?
+-   are there residues that are always coloured?
+Why is that useful?
--   Try some other colouring schemes.
+-   try some other colouring schemes.
 2. Are matches to the linear motif regular expressions more likely to be conserved in regions known/predicted to be globular or in IUP regions?
 Does the JNet 2D structure predictor suggest large numbers of alpha helices and beta strands throughout the alignment?
 3. What are the characteristics of regions of the MSA that you expect to be well aligned?
 Consider:
 -   residue identity/property conservation